developerforce/SalesforceDurablePushTopicDemo/README.md

 If you do not provide an ID, or the ID you provide is -1, your client will be subscribed to the tip of the queue (you will receive all new messages).
 If you provide an ID of -2, we resend ALL events that happened in the last 24 hours.

-## Prerequisites
-Durable PushTopic Streaming is currently a Beta feature in Salesforce, and in order to successfully subscribe to the durable topic, you will need to have your org enabled for the new feature.
-To do so, please contact jhurst@salesforce.com.

 ## Demo Instructions
 1. Download this repo as zip file
     * This contains all of the needed code to run the client inside of Salesforce